anydotcrypto/docs.any.sender/docs/coreClient/walkthrough/README.md

     git clone https://github.com/PISAresearch/docs.any.sender.git
     ```

-3. Change directory to the echoWalkthrough directory
+3. Change to this directory

     ```
-    cd docs.any.sender/docs/echoWalkthrough
+    cd docs.any.sender/docs/coreClient/walkthrough
     ```

 4. Install packages in this folder - npm is installed as part of node.